Carolingian Empire: Reign of Charlemagne (768–814)

 The Dorestad Brooch, Carolingian-style cloisonné jewelry from c.
 800. Found in the Netherlands, 1969.

 The Carolingian Empire during the reign of Charlemagne covered most of Western Europe, as the Roman Empire once had.
-Unlike the Romans, whose imperial ventures between the Rhine and the Elbe lasted fewer than 20 before being cut short by the disaster at Teutoburg Forest (9 AD), Charlemagne defeated the Germanic resistance and extended his realm to the Elbe more lastingly, influencing events almost to the Eurasian Steppes.
+Unlike the Romans, whose imperial ventures between the Rhine and the Elbe lasted fewer than 20 years before being cut short by the disaster at Teutoburg Forest (9 AD), Charlemagne defeated the Germanic resistance and extended his realm to the Elbe more lastingly, influencing events almost to the Eurasian Steppes.
 Charlemagne was crowned Roman Emperor in 800.

 Charlemagne's reign was one of near-constant warfare, participating in annual campaigns, many led personally.
 He defeated the Lombard Kingdom in 774 and annexed it into his own domain by declaring himself 'King of the Lombards'.
 He later led a failed campaign into Spain in 778, ending with the Battle of Roncevaux Pass, which is considered Charlemagne's greatest defeat.
 He then extended his domain into Bavaria after forcing Tassilo III, Duke of Bavaria, to renounce any claim to his title in 794.
 His son Pepin was ordered to campaign against the Avars in 795 since Charlemagne was occupied with Saxon revolts.
 Eventually, the Avar confederation ended in 803 after Charlemagne sent a Bavarian army into Pannonia.
 He also conquered Saxon territories in wars and rebellions fought from 772 to 804, with such events as the Massacre of Verden in 782 and the codification of the Lex Saxonum in 802.

 Prior to the death of Charlemagne, the empire was divided among various members of the Carolingian dynasty.
 These included King Charles the Younger who received Neustria; King Louis the Pious who received Aquitaine; and King Pepin who received Italy.
 Pepin died with an illegitimate son, Bernard, in 810, and Charles died without heirs in 811.
 Although Bernard succeeded Pepin as king of Italy, Louis was made co-emperor in 813, and the empire passed to him with Charlemagne's death in the winter of 814.